ttasc/mcsv/README.md

 > - You need to [authenticate](https://docs.zerotier.com/start#authorize-your-device) every time you join a device to a ZeroTier Network if the network you created is private.

 ### Options
-Run `mcsv` with `r` option will delete existing minecraft world before start server (it will be re-created):
+> ##### Note: run script without -z flag will only run Minecraft server jar file
 ```
-./mcsv r
+Run:
+    mcsv [OPTIONS...]
+PATH
+PATH:
+    The path of the folder contain server .jar file
+OPTION:
+    -z      start and join the Server to ZeroTier-Network
+    -r      delete existing world and start Server
 ```